navnoorsingh0309/Data_Compressiong_LZW/README.md

 ## Flaw

-At higher data length, it sometimes collase.
+At higher data length, it sometimes collapse.